shaib/webkeys/README.rst

   + Downloadable patch files to ease installation

-* KLC features:

-  + Company name, author, copyright notice etc.

-    - Actually, these fit well in a user profile; we should add a description per layout as well.
-Whichever of the fields don't have entries for them in the file format, can be pushed in as comments.
-And then they can all go in xkb as well.

 * Links to help from within editor and key-edit dialog

 Project
 -------
-* User profile page
 * User and layout search
 * Missing semi-static pages (use-klc, about, ...)
 * Django 1.4 or 1.5